AmadiDelight1/Delight-Repository/Portfolio/Flood Risk Analysis README.md

 ----

-Lagos, one of Africa’s fastest-growing coastal cities, faces increasing flood risks driven by climate change, rapid urbanization, poor drainage infrastructure, and changing weather patterns.
+Lagos, one of Africa’s fastest growing coastal cities, faces increasing flood risks driven by climate change, rapid urbanization, poor drainage infrastructure, and changing weather patterns.
 Each year, intense rainfall and rising sea levels lead to widespread flooding, damaging homes, roads, and public utilities and in many cases costing lives.

 Despite the scale of the problem, flood management strategies in many urban centers remain largely reactive rather than proactive.
-Limited access to actionable weather insights makes it difficult for policymakers, urban planners, and disaster response agencies to anticipate high-risk periods or implement timely interventions.
+Limited access to actionable weather insights makes it difficult for policymakers, urban planners, and disaster response agencies to anticipate high risk periods or implement timely interventions.
 As a result, the city continues to experience recurring human, social, and economic losses that could be mitigated with better data-driven decision-making.

 ----